sa4s-serc/LEAF/docs/architecture.md

 # LEAF-Cloud Architecture & Implementation Guide

-This document bridges the IEEE Software manuscript "LEAF: A Layered Eco-Centric Analytical Framework for Cloud Deployments" with the codebase located in this repository.
+This document bridges the IEEE Software manuscript "LEAF: A Layered Emission Assessment Framework for Cloud Deployments" with the codebase located in this repository.

 ## 1. Traceability Between Manuscript and Code